 The independent reviewing officer takes notes of the meeting.
-Everybody who is there gets a copy of these once they have been written up.
+Everyone who is there gets a copy of these once they have been written.
 If you or your parents don’t come to this meeting, you still get to have a copy of the notes.

 Planning for leaving care takes time and you won’t be expected to move on until you are ready.

-When you reach 16 the law says you should have a personal advisor whose job is to help you prepare and plan for your future.
+When you reach 16 years of age, the law says you should have a personal advisor whose job is to help you prepare and plan for your future.
 Your personal advisor will usually be a social worker.

-Your personal advisor will help you to complete a ‘pathway plan’.
+Your personal advisor will help you to complete a pathway plan.
 This helps you think about what you need to do to get ready to leave care.
-The plan covers:

-If you leave care after you are 16, Childrens Services will help and advise you until you are 21 (or 24 if you are in full-time education)
+If you leave care after you are 16 yeas old, Children's Services will help and advise you until you turn 21 years old (or 24 years old if you are in full-time education).

 You have a right to:

 - be involved in all decisions made about you and your life

 - be treated fairly